-If issued with a penalty notice, parents must pay £60 within 21 days or £120 within 28 days.
+If issued with a fine, or penalty notice, each parent/ carer must pay £60 within 21 days or £120 within 28 days.
 The payment must be made directly to the local authority.

-The decision on whether or not to issue a penalty notice ultimately rests with the headteacher, following the local authority's code of conduct for issuing penalty notices.
-This may take into account:
+The decision on whether or not to issue a penalty notice ultimately rests with the headteacher, local authority office or the police, following the local authority's code of conduct for issuing penalty notices.